NethServer/docs/administrator-manual/en/webtop5.rst

 ----------------

 You can share each personal calendar individually.
-Select the calendar to share -> right click -> "Sharing and permissions":
+Select the calendar to share -> right click -> :guilabel:`Sharing and permissions`:

 .. image:: _static/webtop-sharing_cal_1.png